leaysgur/slides/docs/jsconf_jp-2024/index.md

 ### Don’t worry!

-You can learn it today! 👌
+Let's learn it today! 👌

 Once you understand the syntax, even the guides will be easier to follow.
 When you look at it step by step, it’s actually not that difficult.